-Content is anything that is valuable, relevant, and delightful to your audience.
-Delightful doesn’t always mean funny, it’s more the idea that it provides a pleasant experience.
-A blog post that is clean and easy to read.
+Content is any written, video, or audio communications you create for your audience.
+The secret to making valuable content is to make it relevant and interesting for your target marketing.
+This can look like a blog post that is clean and easy to read.
 A video that is entertaining and informative.
 A downloadable pdf with nuggets of advice.
 Content can also take the forms of books, podcasts, infographics, and more.
-As long as it adds value to the targeted audience’s lives, it’s content marketing.
+As long as it adds value to the targeted audience’s lives, its content marketing.

 How Is Content Connected to Inbound Marketing?

 Inbound marketing is the methodology of attracting, engaging, and delighting consumers through relevant and timely content.
 Content is the message, inbound is how that message is shared with the world.
 To learn more, check out our post on this topic.
-Content is the new way of life for marketing and you’ll see it just about everywhere.
+Content is the mainstay for marketing these days and you’ll see it just about everywhere.

 If Everyone’s Doing It, How Do I Stand Out?